BeardedInfoSec/soar_web_forms/README.md

 # SOAR Web Form Builder

-This project is a form builder built with React and Node.js, designed to work with PostgreSQL as the backend database.
-The following instructions will help you set up the environment, configure the necessary components, and run the application.
+This project is a form builder built with React and Node.js, designed to use PostgreSQL as the backend database.
+Follow the instructions below to set up your environment and run the application.

 ## Repository